ginkgo-project/ginkgo/README.md

 option `-DGINKGO_USE_EXTERNAL_<package>=ON`.

 ### Running the unit tests
 You need to compile ginkgo with `-DGINKGO_BUILD_TESTS=ON` option to be able to run the tests.

+#### Using make test
-Use the following command inside the build folder to run all tests:
+After configuring Ginkgo, use the following command inside the build folder to run all tests:

 ```sh
 make test